 Maybe you’re super speedy, only deliver in the morning, or drive a truck that can handle the big stuff.
 Whatever the case, Gig Matching takes your past driving experience into account before pairing you with a delivery.
 Things like:

 Above all, we value how our community treats each other.
-That means arriving on-time, being communicative, and treating each other with respect.
+This means arriving on time, being communicative, and treating each other with respect.
 If you have a five-star rating, you’re going to be rewarded for it.
-Consistent low ratings will prompt an internal review and will temporarily prevent you from being matched with Gigs.
+Consistent low ratings may prompt an internal review and may temporarily prevent you from being matched with Gigs.

 - On-time rate

 Because most Gigs require ASAP pickup and delivery, your on-time rate is crucial.
 When you consistently deliver on time, the system takes notice and knows it can rely on you for urgent deliveries in the future.

 Anytime you cancel a Gig, it directly affects the Sender and our broader community.
 Having too many cancellations can prompt an internal review.